xiusu/BCNetV2/README.md

 ```

 ## Citation
-If you find that BCNet interesting and help your work, please consider citing it:
+If you find BCNet and BCNetV2 interesting and help your work, please consider citing them:
 ```
 @article{bcnetv2,
   title={Searching for Network Width with Bilaterally Coupled Network},